yizhang-code/dynamics-simulations-of-human-movement/README.md

 2. relative orientations of children and their patners are not randomly distributed.
 Data also shows that children tend to be oriented in a "shoulder-to-shoulder" way when distance between is short.
 Whereas children are more likely to be oriented in a "face-to-face" way at a relatively larger distance.

-Based on the above observed pattern, we build a model that assumes children behave as ferromagnets at a short distance, while antiferromagne at a relatively larger distance.
+Based on the above observed patterns, we build a model that assumes children behave as ferromagnets at a short distance, while antiferromagne at a relatively larger distance.
 The results shows this model well captures several feathers of human movement.